Disclosure: This article may contain compensated links. See our full disclosure here.

 I timed a separate visit to the library to coincide with an installment of the popular Concerts in the Courtyard series.
 That day Philly-based Haitian singer Talie was entertaining the crowds with her dulcet tones, including this rendition of Jacques Brel’s “Ne Me Quitte Pas.”

 Where are the books?

 Throughout the tour, Dana pointed out amazing art and architecture.
 But there seemed to be one glaring omission: books!
 This library had none.
 The library’s collection is no longer housed in the historic McKim building.
 Instead the Johnson Building, a modernist addition, was added in 1972.
 It is there that you will find the functional portions of the library today.

 How I would love to be a student in Boston and spend my afternoons studying in Bates Hall or reading in the courtyard.
+Have you ever taken a tour of Boston Public Library?
 Do you have a favorite library?
 Which one?
 Please share your favorite in the comments!

 Answer to the trivia question: The U.S. Library of Congress in Washington, D.C. is the largest library in the country.

-Boston Public Library offers a free Art and Architecture Tour, where you can see these highlights and learn more.
+For your tour of Boston Public Library: BPL offers a free Art and Architecture Tour, where you can see these highlights and learn more.